Craft beer: a guide for beginners

 Faddish concentration on using a single hop variety in a beer, not a blend, so that you can learn about and appreciate its true character, in that slightly knobby way more commonly associated with wine drinkers.
 It’s fine if the hop, say citra (praise its lychee, grapefruit and gooseberry notes), can carry the beer, but often it leads to meek, one-dimensional beers.

 Forget Guinness.
 Serious craft drinker have to be across stout’s many milk, imperial, baltic, export and chocolate stylistic variations.
 Or at least pretend to be.
 Drinking good stout is a rite of passage, a sign that the craft drinker has graduated from the nursery slopes of sunny pale ales and frivolous IPAs.
+Drinking is good, just know your limits so won’t end up spilling in your comfy mattress.

 Experimental & collaborative beers